Collaborating for greater worldwide health opportunities

 University of Dodoma, Tanzania

-The University of Dodoma in Tanzania is the newest public post-secondary institution in the country, established in 2007.
+The University of Dodoma in Tanzania a public post-secondary institution, established in 2007.
 The university’s College of Health Sciences graduated its first cohort of physicians in 2014.
 The first intake of general surgery residents (two positions) commenced training in September 2013.

 The Global Surgery Office at Dalhousie University is now working to establish teleconferencing for supplementary content delivery to help meet the need for specialist instructors and mentors.
 Building on our growing expertise in surgical simulation and skill development that has been successfully deployed both in Halifax and Kigali, the role for electronic tele-mentoring, simulation curriculum development and instruction is also evolving.